damienomurchu/forge-cli/docs/blueprint.md

 Complete and verify one phase before starting the next unless explicitly asked to continue.

+Current implementation status:

+- Phases 0 through 2 are complete: product contracts, dependency risk spikes, the performance harness, and the data-free help/version shell are established.
+- Phase 3, domain and presentation, is next.
+- Phases 4 through 8 remain planned and unimplemented.
+- The top-level help previews the approved command surface; it does not mean the data-backed commands are implemented.

 ### Phase 0: Product specification

 - Confirm the command surface, terminology, defaults, output principles, exit-code